Patient Portal206-264-1111 Schedule Appointment

 • And other infections

-Each of these can cause significant health problems, and in many cases, people may not even realize that a tick bite was the original cause of their symptoms.
+Each of these can cause significant health problems—and often people may not even realize a tick bite was the original cause.

-Let’s talk about the rash.
-We’ve all heard about the “classic bullseye” rash that’s associated with Lyme disease.
-But here’s what most people don’t know:
+We’ve all heard about the “classic bullseye” rash associated with Lyme disease.
+But most people don’t know:

-That’s why it’s entirely possible to have been bitten many years ago and never connect the dots between that moment and the onset of chronic health problems later on.
+That means it’s entirely possible to have been bitten years ago and never connect the bite to chronic health problems that appear later.

 Tick-borne illnesses can affect almost every system in the body.
-Symptoms can include:
+Symptoms may include:

 • Fatigue and exhaustion that doesn’t improve with rest